ppy/osu-wiki/wiki/Tournaments/MXB/en.md

 # Mengxin Cup

-Index page for all of the Mengxin Cup series.
+Index page for all of the Mengxin Cup tournaments.

 - [Novice Mania Cup 3rd](3)